urbancompasspony/hashcat/README.md

 Agressive:
 hashcat -a 0 -m 0 hashes wordlist -r rule2 -o cracked

-I do not offer wordlist.
-Use your own!
+I do not offer a good wordlist.
+Use your own, look for a better/bigger one!

 Options do -a parameter: